Eugene7997/flyboy/README.md

 ## Usage

-To start the client,
+To start the client:

 ```sh
 cd client
 npm start
 ```

-To start the server,
+To start the server:

 ```sh
 cd server